SpaceGiraffe-io/reqhub-docs/docs/recipes/usage-pricing.md

 You can choose between `Continuous` and `Integral` billing modes.

-Before we say anything, here are the graphs:
+This can be pretty confusing, so before we say anything, here are the graphs:

 ![Continuous billing mode](https://reqhubprod.blob.core.windows.net/public/docs/continuous-billing-mode.png)